MarcPlatero/autoavaluacio/README.md

 ffernandez - Password: 1234 (TEACHER ROLE)
 mplateror - Password: 1234 (STUDENT ROLE)

-Thanks for reading this and I hope you find the project interesting!
+Thanks for reading this and I hope you find the program interesting!